 Membership on the dissertation committee is designated by the KU Office of Graduate Affairs based on recommendations by the Department.
-The dissertation committee shall consist of five members.
+The dissertation committee may consist of five members, but currently, four members are considered sufficient.
 One of them must be from outside the Department, particularly if the dissertation topic engages with other disciplines.
 The chair of the candidate's committee is the director of the dissertation.